konstellation-io/website/content/en/docs/KRE/user/60_observavility/_index.md

 Info given to the logger in the form of a string will later on be added some metadata, such as the workflow and node from where it comes and the time the log was created.

-This is how a log console looks like.
+This is how the log console looks like:

 {{< imgproc log_example Resize "1200x" />}}